rugbyprof/2143-Object-Oriented-Programming/Assignments/10-P03B/README.md

 ...
 ```

-But you should only turn in a summary of what happened!
+**Don't print out all of the  "running commentary" to be turned in.
+But you should only turn in a summary of what happened!**

 ### Deliverables